Heavy Neutrinos in displaced vertex searches at the LHC and HL-LHC: Introduction

-Currently the strongest collider constraints come from a recent CMS study \cite{Sirunyan:2018mtv, CMS:2018szz} and LEP data~\cite{Abreu:1996pa}.
-It has previously been pointed out in a number of theoretical papers that the sensitivity could be further improved by searching for displaced signatures~\cite{Helo:2013esa, Izaguirre:2015pga, Gago:2015vma, Dib:2015oka, Dib:2016wge, Antusch:2017hhu, Cvetic:2018elt, Cottin:2018kmq, Cottin:2018nms, Abada:2018sfh, Drewes:2018xma, Boiarska:2019jcw}.
-We extend these studies in several ways. \begin{enumerate} \item We compare the sensitivity of ATLAS, CMS and LHCb in a single study. \item We estimate the sensitivity that can be achieved with the HL-LHC in all three experiments.
-Apart from an increased luminosity of \unit[3000]{fb\inv} for ATLAS and CMS and \unit[380]{fb\inv} for LHCb and collision energy of \unit[14]{TeV}, this means that CMS will be able to detect particles with larger pseudorapidity $\abs{\eta} < 4$~\cite{CMSCollaboration:2015zni}. \item We study the sensitivity of each experiment for heavy neutrinos that mix with any of the SM generations in both, charged and neutral current interactions.
-Sensitivity estimates for heavy neutrinos that mix with $\nu_{L\tau}$ were previously made in~\cite{Cottin:2018nms, Boiarska:2019jcw}, but were restricted to decays via neutral current interactions. \item We propose a new search based on the idea to use the muon chambers for long lived particle searches~\cite{Bobrovskyi:2011vx, Bobrovskyi:2012dc}, which was shown to be feasible in~\cite{CMS:2015pca}.
-We should add that a similar proposal was made independently in~\cite{Boiarska:2019jcw}, which appeared while we were in the final stage of our analysis. \end{enumerate}
+Currently the strongest collider constraints come from a recent CMS study \cite{Sirunyan:2018mtv, CMS:2018szz} and LEP data \cite{Abreu:1996pa}. \footnote{ While this paper was under revision an ATLAS displaced vertex search was published that now comprises the strongest constraints in the mass region we consider here \cite{Aad:2019kiz}.
+The results are consistent with our findings. } It has previously been pointed out in a number of theoretical papers that the sensitivity could be further improved by searching for displaced signatures \cite{Helo:2013esa, Izaguirre:2015pga, Gago:2015vma, Dib:2015oka, Dib:2016wge, Antusch:2017hhu, Cvetic:2018elt, Cottin:2018kmq, Cottin:2018nms, Abada:2018sfh, Drewes:2018xma, Drewes:2019vjy, Boiarska:2019jcw}.
+We extend these studies in several ways. \begin{enumerate} \item We compare the sensitivity of ATLAS, CMS and LHCb in a single study. \item We estimate the sensitivity that can be achieved with the \HLLHC in all three experiments.
+Apart from an increased luminosity of \unit[3000]{\inv{fb}} for ATLAS and CMS and \unit[380]{\inv{fb}} for LHCb and collision energy of \unit[14]{TeV}, this means that CMS will be able to detect particles with larger pseudorapidity $\abs{\eta} < 4$ \cite{CMSCollaboration:2015zni}. \item We study the sensitivity of each experiment for heavy neutrinos that mix with any of the \SM generations, using benchmark scenarios in which the mixing is exclusively with one generation at a time.
+We consider both, charged and neutral current interactions, in the heavy neutrino decay.
+Sensitivity estimates for heavy neutrinos that mix with $\nu_{L\tau}$ were previously made in \cite{Cottin:2018nms, Boiarska:2019jcw}, but were restricted to decays via neutral current interactions. \item We propose a new search based on the idea to use the muon chambers for long lived particle searches \cite{Bobrovskyi:2011vx, Bobrovskyi:2012dc}, which was shown to be feasible in \cite{CMS:2015pca}.
+We should add that a similar proposal was made independently in \cite{Boiarska:2019jcw}, which appeared while we were in the final stage of our analysis. \end{enumerate}